Insulin resistance: Prevention and management

 Maintaining a healthy body weight and engaging in regular physical activity can help mitigate the risk of developing insulin resistance.

 The primary treatment for insulin resistance is exercise and weight loss.
 Both metformin and thiazolidinediones improve insulin sensitivity.
 Metformin is approved for prediabetes and type 2 diabetes and has become one of the more commonly prescribed medications for insulin resistance.

 The Diabetes Prevention Program (DPP) showed that exercise and diet were nearly twice as effective as metformin at reducing the risk of progressing to type 2 diabetes.
 However, the participants in the DPP trial regained about 40% of the weight that they had lost at the end of 2.8 years, resulting in a similar incidence of diabetes development in both the lifestyle intervention and the control arms of the trial.
 In epidemiological studies, higher levels of physical activity (more than 90 minutes per day) reduce the risk of diabetes by 28%.

 Furthermore, physical training has also generally been seen to be an effective antagonist of insulin resistance in obese or overweight children and adolescents (under the age of 19).

 Aerobic or resistance training

-As per the 2016 systematic review and meta-analysis conducted by Marson et al., aerobic exercise is associated with fasting insulin reduction; however, resistance and combined exercise are not.
-The authors caution against demeaning the importance of resistance and combined exercise, as this type of training is generally less researched than aerobic training.
-Overall, physical training can be used in both adolescents and adults to prevent the progression of insulin resistance and future possible metabolic and cardiovascular disease.
+A 2016 review indicated that aerobic physical training for six or more weeks may reduce fasting insulin levels in overweight children.